 As we evolve from one incarnation to the next, this principle carries us forward.
 We meet just the right figure who sparks a recognition in our minds and we follow their true example.
 This doesn’t mean we give up our own uniqueness and just start aping them.
 Rather, we adapt the universal aspects of their traits and ways of being into our own self-expression.
 It’s only when we emulate negative attitudes by identifying with negative role models that we head down a road to self-betrayal.

 For all children, their parents are a prototypical figure.
 If we end up strongly rejecting a parent or some aspect of them, we can be sure that a negative identification has taken place.
 We emulated something that we now blindly battle in ourselves.

 To whatever degree the parents and the child are healthy, purified souls, the child will identify with the parent’s positive aspects and use them in their life plan.
-Other less desirable traits will not be adopted.
+They won’t adopt the other less desirable traits.
 This can only happen to the extent the child is capable of seeing things clearly and being in truth.

 Negative identification is what leads to the development of “images.”
 This term “images” refers to the generalizations and wrong conclusions we make as children.
 When such a belief is in place, we have a limited vision of life and aren’t able to correctly see all our available options.
-Lots of important factors get left out of our awareness, which leaves the few remaining alternatives so out of context our whole perception of life and reaction to it are out in left field.
+Lots of important factors get left out of our awareness.
+And this leaves the few remaining alternatives so out of context our whole perception of life and reaction to it are out in left field.